codesinger/shu/doc/shu-manual.md

 #### shu-cpp-class-list ####
 [Variable]

-This is an alist whose keys are unqualified file names and whose values contain a list of the fully qualified files with the same name.
+This is an alist whose keys are unqualified file names and whose values contain a list of the fully qualified files with the same unqualified name.  if *shu-cpp-project-short-names* is nil, this list is identical to the one stored in *shu-cpp-completing-list*.